White House (plantation): Postbellum years

-Rooney Lee lost his wife and children during the War, and was captured and held as a prisoner-of-war in New York after the Battle of Brandy Station.
+William Henry Fitzhugh "Rooney" Lee lost his wife and children during the War.
+He was captured and held as a prisoner-of-war in New York after the Battle of Brandy Station.
 Following the War, Rooney Lee returned to White House Plantation.
 In 1867, he married again.
 With his second wife, Mary Tab Bolling Lee, he had several children.
 Nearby, his younger brother Rob lived at Romancoke Plantation across the river in King William County.

 After his mother died in 1873, Rooney inherited the Ravensworth Estate, the old Fitzhugh family property (near present-day Springfield) in Fairfax County with 563 acre of land.
 In 1874, he moved there from White House Plantation.

 Rooney Lee was elected to the Virginia Senate in 1875, serving until 1878.
 He was then elected as a Democrat to the US House of Representatives in 1887.
 He served in the House until his death at Ravensworth in 1891.
 He is interred in the Lee Chapel at Washington and Lee University in Lexington, Virginia with his parents and siblings.

 Following the Civil War and the burning of the White House Mansion, another similar house was built upon the same foundation.
 This would be the third and final White House built at the plantation.
 This house subsequently burned in 1880.